 Bear Gulch Cave Trail

-Bear Gulch Cave Trail is an optional part of the larger High Peaks Trail, but I highly recommend adding this to your loop because for ¾ of a mile you’ll pass through a dense forest, studded with large boulders where rock climbers make their ascent.
+Bear Gulch Cave Trail is an optional part of the larger High Peaks Trail, but I highly recommend adding this to your loop.
+The first 3/4 of a mile you’ll hike through a dense forest, studded with large boulders where rock climbers make their ascent.
 Then you’ll scramble through talus caves home to a unique species of bats which force closure to the caves at different times throughout the year.
-These claves are pitch-black in part, so be sure to bring a flashlight and watch your head.
+These caves are pitch-black in sections, so be sure to bring a flashlight and watch your head.
 A large backpack will not fit through some of these small spaces.
 Finally, climb up the first of many narrow stairs into the expanse of Bear Gulch Reservoir.

 If this is all you want to do today, then circle back taking the Moses Spring Trail, making it a loop!